peterprescott/lit-review/md/blank.md

-according to their position, and since their positional proximity is a function of their statistical similarity, census tracts with datapoints in the same segment can be considered as being of the same *type*.
-This was done first for Los Angeles [@EShevkyWilliams1949a], and then San Franciso [@WBell1953,
-@Fig:ShevkyBell_SanFrancisco], before being advocated more broadly as a method of analyis with general applicability to the social analysis of American cities [@EShevkyBell1955].
+according to their position, and since their positional proximity is a function of their statistical similarity, census tracts with datapoints in the same segment can be considered as being of the same type.
+This was done first for Los Angeles [@EShevkyWilliams1949a], and then San Franciso [@WBell1953, @Fig:ShevkyBell_SanFrancisco], before being advocated more broadly as a method of analyis with general applicability to the social analysis of American cities [@EShevkyBell1955].

 @RTryon1968 achieved a more sophisticated way of grouping census tract datapoints, showing how his *cluster analysis* [@RTryon1939] could